We're working to improve health and wellbeing in Somerset

 Community Connector Workshops

 With increasing cuts in public services and expectations on the voluntary sector to deliver more services with limited funding, there is a need for community organisations to work more collaboratively to support their residents' health and wellbeing.
-In response to this, we launched Community Partnership Project.
+In response to this, we launched the Community Partnership Project.
 In partnership with other voluntary sector organisations, GP practices, and housing and community organisations, we developed and continue to support Community Partnerships in Yeovil, Wincanton and South Petherton.

 Social Prescribing is about connecting people with health issues to practical and emotional support in the community, and is a key part of Personalised Care, one of the foundations of the NHS Long Term Plan.
 We're working alongside Health Coaches in two areas of South Somerset to support the development of a strong local social prescribing system.
 We're doing this by supporting the existing voluntary and community groups that offer health and wellbeing support, identifying gaps in provision, and helping to develop new groups and activities where needed.